Skip to definition.

 1. Of superior grade

-"prize carnations"
+"prize carnations";

-- choice, prime, quality, select, prise [Brit, Cdn]
+- choice, prime, quality, select

-Sounds like: prise, pries
+Sounds like: prize

-Derived forms: prized, prizes, prizing
+Derived forms: prizing, prizes, prized

 See also: superior